Emotional Intelligence

 • Emotional intelligence entails understanding and managing emotions effectively.

-• Our company offers services that prioritize emotional intelligence development alongside professional growth.
+• Our company offers services that emphasize emotional intelligence development alongside professional development.

 Additional Information